py2ai/py2ai.github.io/_posts/2022-09-17-How-to-make-an-image-to-text-classifier-app.md

 ```
 Tesseract 4 contains LSTM neural net mode which mostly works best, but you are free to try.

+In the following gui.py code we will use following configurations

 ```custom_oem_psm_config = r'--oem 3 --psm 6'
 pytesseract.image_to_string(image, config=custom_oem_psm_config)
 ```

 # main.ui